-Gaming benefits to be proven in new studyMarch 27th, 2014 in Psychology & Psychiatry /
+Gaming benefits to be proven in new studyMarch 27th, 2014 by Nic White in Psychology & Psychiatry /

 Past research has shown playing this type of video game can improve reaction times, accuracy in target detection, and the ability to track a higher number of moving objects.
 Credit: Campus Party Mexico

 Video gamers are better at multitasking and maintaining concentration than the average population, upcoming WA research hopes to prove.

 ECU School of Psychology and Social Science PhD student James Brooks is recruiting candidates for two consecutive studies that will test the cognitive abilities of people who play first-person-shooter video games such as Call of Duty, at least four hours a week and non-gamers.